Pindad SS2: History

+Development

+The need for improved infantry weaponry after Cold War and Indonesia's Reform Era led to the development of a new assault rifle that was lighter, more accurate, and more modular than its predecessor, the SS1.
+The SS2 was designed and developed by PT Pindad using a reverse engineering approach based on the licensed FN FNC platform previously used in the SS1.
+During development, the design team integrated features from various successful rifle systems: the accuracy and ergonomics of the M16, the durability and ruggedness of the AK-47, and the baseline design of the FN FNC.

+Development began in the early 2000s and the SS2 was officially introduced in 2005 as a replacement for the SS1.
+Major improvements included reduced weight, enhanced accuracy, and ergonomic refinements tailored to the Indonesian Armed Forces.
+Although externally similar to the FN FNC, the SS2 underwent significant internal modification, particularly in the bolt carrier assembly, recoil guide system, and accessory mounting via Picatinny rails.
+The SS2 retained the gas piston operation with a two-lug rotating bolt, similar to the FNC and AK, but was adjusted with local manufacturing tolerances to better suit Indonesia’s tropical climate and harsh terrain.

 Design

 The SS2 is an upgrade of the Pindad SS1, being a licensed version of the FN FNC.
 The SS2's flash suppressor is based on that of the Colt M16A2, and it has a reciprocating charging handle that can be used for forward assist, with the front sight being based on the AK rifles.

 The carrying handle and detachable rear sight on top of the Picatinny rail can be removed in order to install various optics.

 The rifle's front handguard is ribbed, with cuts for thermal ventilation.
 This design improves barrel cooling in situations where sustained fire is necessary.
 The SS2's barrels were originally produced in Germany before Pindad switched to South Korean-made barrels due to issues with an arms embargo at the time.
+The SS2 can be equipped with the SPG1, an under-barrel 40×46mm single shot grenade launcher patterned after the American M203.

 The charging handle is on the right side of the SS2 with the fire/safety selector on the left side with provision for single and full auto fire alongside safe mode.
 Upper and lower receivers are made from aluminium alloy and are connected via cross pins.